Dual Associated Encoder for Face Restoration: Experiments

-\paragraph{Evaluation on the Synthetic Dataset.} We compare DAEFR quantitatively with existing approaches on the synthetic CelebA-Test dataset in Table~\ref{tab:quantitative}(b).
+We compare DAEFR quantitatively with existing approaches on the synthetic CelebA-Test dataset in Table~\ref{tab:quantitative}(b).
 Our method demonstrates competitive performance in image quality metrics, namely FID and LPIPS, achieving the second-best scores among the evaluated methods.
-These metrics represent the visual and structural similarity between the restored and original images.
+These metrics represent the distribution and visual similarity between the restored and original images.
 Moreover, our approach effectively preserves identity information, as evidenced by comparable IDA and LMD scores.
 These metrics assess how well the model preserves the identity and facial structure of the original image.

 To further illustrate these points, we provide a qualitative comparison in Fig.~\ref{fig:celeba_results}.
 Our method demonstrates the ability to generate high-quality restoration results with fine facial details, surpassing the performance of the other methods.
 This ability to restore fine facial details results from our model's capacity to extract and utilize high-frequency information from the degraded images, contributing to its overall performance.
+We provide more visual comparisons in the appendix and supplementary.